Keeper-Wallet/Keeper-Wallet-Extension/README.md

 - `{message: "Invalid data", data: "[{"field":"data","type":"string","message":"field is required"}]", code: 9}` – signature data contain errors.
 - `{message: "User denied message", code: 10}` – the user denied the request.
-- `{message: "Api rejected by user", code: 12}` – the website is not trusted.
+- `{ message: "Api rejected by user", code: 12 }` — the website was previously blocked by the user.

 <details><summary><a id="validity"></a><b>How to check signature validity</b></summary>